 2. Renting of residential dwelling will still be exempt.

-2. Any dues in form of tax, interest, penalty, output duty or any amounts arising due to revision of returns that are recoverable, if not recovered under the existing law shall be recovered as arrears of tax under the CGST act.
+2. Any dues in form of tax, interest, penalty, output duty or any amounts arising due to the revision of returns that are recoverable, if not recovered under the existing law shall be recovered as an arrear of tax under the CGST act.

 3.Wrong transitional credit and interest, penalty, late fee connected to this shall be recovered from the balance in the electronic credit ledger or electronic cash ledger of the registered person.